intrigueio/intrigue-ident/README.md

  - content_headers: checks should be run against response headers (assumes one string of text, each header '\n' delimited)
  - content_title: checks should be run against text inside the <title> tag (do not include the tag when writing checks)
  ```

+Multiple matches per check are supported, see: https://github.com/intrigueio/intrigue-ident/pull/87

+For more details, have a look at the checks in the 'checks' directory, or jump into our slack channel for help.

 Contributors:
 =============